tgoldenphoenix/my-markdown-notes/docs/language-md/english-grammar.md

 - It looks like rain today.
 - That coat looks expensive.

+## Preposition

+The Proposition is a word that connects a noun or noun-equivalent with a Verb, an Adjective or another Noun.

+- Forms of Prepositions:
+  * **Simple** Perpositions: `on, in, at, for, by, to, with, from...`

 ## Nouns

 - man (singular) > men (plural) => "a" = a man (singular); human